ethanabrooks/dissertation/bellman-update-networks.typ

   outlined: false,
 )

-Our first set of experiments reproduces those in @sec:train-tabular.
+Our first set of experiments in this new setting reproduces those the previous section, with a $5 times 5$ grid-world using goals of achievement.
 Again, in order to give meaning to the accuracy estimates in @fig:bootstrap-rmse, we compare against a simple baseline, analogous to $delta_max$, which directly estimates $QValue_(k= infinity)$.
-In order to train this baseline, we use an algorithm identical to @alg:train-bellman-network, except we eliminate the curriculum, and in place of @line:optimize, we minimize the traditional bootstrapped loss:
-$ Loss_theta := (QValue_theta (Obs_t, Act_t | History_t) - (Rew_t + gamma
+This baseline uses the same procedure as the original (@alg:train-bellman-network), except for two changes.
+First, we eliminate the curriculum.
+Second, we eliminate $k$ from our loss, minimizing $ Loss_theta := (QValue_theta (Obs_t, Act_t | History_t) - (Rew_t + gamma
 E_(Obs_(t+1), Act_(t+1)) [QTar_theta (Obs_(t+1), Act_(t+1))]))^2 $

-where $QTar_theta$ is the output of $QValue_theta$ interpolated with previous values.
+instead of @eq:loss-bellman-update-network.
+Here, $QTar_theta$ is the output of $QValue_theta$ interpolated with previous values.
 To mitigate instability, we found it necessary to reduce the interpolation factor from 0.5 to 0.001.
 While lower values of $delta$ clearly outperform higher values in @fig:bootstrap-rmse, we do observe some overfitting toward the end of training for $delta=1$.

-==== Can @alg:train-bellman-network induce in-context reinforcement learning in a non-tabular setting? <sec:miniworld>
+==== Can a Bellman Update Network induce in-context reinforcement learning in a non-tabular setting? <sec:miniworld>

 Finally, we turn our attention to a non-tabular setting, implemented using #link("https://miniworld.farama.org/", "Miniworld") #cite(<MinigridMiniworld23>).
 Miniworld is a 3D domain in which the agent receives egocentric, RGB